pushcx/chibrary.com/readme.md

 A Sym, CallNumber, and Subject are used to make links to next/previous Threads on the Thread Route.

-### TimeSort

-An ordered list of ThreadLinks for a Sym.

 ...there should probably be a Slug value, but isn't.